-Bedsores are a skin condition that is caused by putting pressure on a part of the body for a longbedsore prevention period of time.
+Bedsores are a skin condition that is caused by putting pressure on a part of the body for a long period of time.
 Bedsores are also known as decubitus, skin ulcers, or pressure sores.
 Bedsores most commonly occur over bony areas, as blood flow is already somewhat restricted in those areas, and may be almost entirely cut of when pressure is exerted.
 Cutting off blood flow to an area for more than two hours causes oxygen deprivation, and will cause the skin to die.

 Preventing Bedsores